Start My Answer

 Gather information on the debt

-If the creditor suing you is Second Round Sub, then they are not your original creditor.
-The debt will most likely have been sold many times, or it may be something that you completely forgot about (known as a zombie debt).
+If the creditor suing you is Second Round Sub, they are not your original creditor.
+The debt will most likely have been sold many times, or it may be something you completely forgot about (known as a zombie debt).
 Be sure to go through all of your personal information and compile it such as:

 • Validation letter: This can be asked for in order to have proof that the debt is owned by the collector, and owed by you.